 Best gifts for music fans: Product guide

-If there's a budding musician in your family or one of your friends has been mulling over the idea of picking up an instrument, then a subscription to Fender Play would make a brilliant gift.
+If your friend or loved one is just starting out on their musical journey, then a subscription to Fender Play would make a brilliant gift.

-Fender Play has been made specifically for those looking to learn guitar, bass or ukulele and is the perfect way to get started, as the musical maestros at Fender have created bite-sized video lessons so you can play and learn at your own pace.
+Fender Play has been made specifically for those looking to learn guitar, bass or ukulele, and is the perfect way to get started, as the musical maestros at Fender have created bite-sized video lessons to help people play and learn at their own pace.
 And rather than being a chore, the lessons concentrate on popular songs to make learning engaging and, most of all, fun.

 Even better, use this exclusive code louder50 at checkout to receive 50% off an annual subscription!